Testicular torsion surgery

 What preparations are needed before surgery?

 Patients should complete blood tests, urinalysis, and scrotal ultrasound before surgery to confirm diagnosis and assess testicular blood flow.
 Fasting for 8 hours before surgery is required, and patients should inform the doctor of any medications or allergies.
-If in the active phase, surgery should be performed within 6 hours to reduce tissue damage risk.
+If the condition is acute, surgery within 6 hours is crucial to reduce tissue damage.

 How to relieve pain and swelling after surgery?

 Postoperative pain is usually managed with analgesics (such as NSAIDs), and ice packs can be applied to the scrotum to reduce swelling.
-Wearing supportive underwear can lessen discomfort, and avoiding strenuous activities or heavy lifting is recommended.
-If pain worsens or fever occurs, medical attention should be sought immediately.
+Wearing supportive underwear to minimize scrotal pressure and avoiding strenuous activity or heavy lifting are recommended.
+If pain worsens or fever develops, medical attention should be sought immediately.

 If blood flow interruption causes tissue necrosis, orchiectomy may be necessary, impacting fertility.
 If the surgery is timely and testicular function is preserved, fertility is usually unaffected.
-Follow-up at 3-6 months is advised to evaluate testicular function and sperm quality.
+Follow-up 3 to 6 months post-surgery is advised to evaluate testicular function and sperm quality.

-How long does it take to recover normal life after surgery?
+How long does it take to resume normal life after surgery?

-Light activities like walking can usually resume within 1-2 days, but strenuous exercise should be avoided for at least 4 weeks.
-Full recovery for normal sexual activity and sports typically takes over 6 weeks.
-Recovery time varies per individual and should follow medical advice gradually increasing activity levels.
+Light activities such as walking can usually resume within 1-2 days, but strenuous activities should be avoided for at least 4 weeks.
+Full recovery of normal sexual activity and sports typically takes over 6 weeks.
+Recovery time varies among individuals and should be guided by the physician’s instructions.

 Is regular follow-up necessary after surgery?

-Yes, a follow-up within the first month is necessary to check scrotal blood flow recovery, and within 6 months to assess testicular function.
-Patients with a history of unilateral torsion should perform regular self-examinations for abnormal swelling or pain and follow medical advice for preventive surgery (such as contralateral fixation).
+Yes, a follow-up visit within the first month is necessary to check scrotal blood flow recovery.
+Within 6 months, testicular function should be monitored.
+Patients who experienced unilateral torsion are at increased risk of future contralateral torsion; regular self-examination of the scrotum for swelling or pain and prophylactic surgery (such as contralateral fixation) are recommended.